scpaworks/scpaworks.github.io/docs/apptoto/triageProcess.md

 **Steps:**

 1. Open the URL of the intake navigator's availability page for which you are scheduling.
-Example URL: {% raw %}intake_johnsmith.apptoto.com{% endraw %}
+Example URL: <code>{% raw %}intake_johnsmith.apptoto.com{% endraw %}</code>

      1. To find the URLs of all availability pages, click Booking Pages in the Apptoto main navigation to the left.